cloudspinners/site-spin/README.md

 Change into the project folder.
 Make sure it has a Dojofile.
 Then run 'dojo' to download and start the image.
 You should end up on a prompt, where you can run commands.

+But first (assuming you're using Colima), you need to have started colima with the command `colima start --network-address`, so it can expose the port.

+If you run the jekyll server, you should be able to connect to http://localhost:4000

 ## How to make changes to and build this Dojo image

 Set up docker hub so the image can be built and published.